Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For example, if you are trying to microwave a piece of chicken, plopping it in the microwave for even ten minutes might not be enough.
 It has to come to the right temperature.
 Given this vital fact, you can only know if your microwaved food is safe by using a food thermometer to test the internal temperature.

 There’s always confusion surrounding bacterial life in conjunction with food.
 So, next, we’ll look at some specific examples of how to practice proper food safety when using a microwave’s heating process to kill bacteria.
-Also, for those inclined to the scientific method, we have an article with a step-by-step guide on how to do bacon in the microwave.
+Also, for those inclined toward the scientific method, we have an article with a step-by-step guide on how to do bacon in the microwave.

-When dealing with raw food of any kind, especially raw meats or egg products, one must know the exact temperatures standards recommended by the USDA.
+When dealing with raw food of any kind, especially raw meats or egg products, one must know the exact temperature standards recommended by the USDA.
 For raw meats such as beef, pork, and lamb, the recommended minimum temperature is 140 degrees Fahrenheit.
 For poultry, it is 165 degrees Fahrenheit.

 To ensure that all harmful bacteria have been killed, insert a thermometer into the thickest part of your food to ensure it’s cooked adequately throughout.